Home

 The winter time is definitely cold weather gear.
 There's no need for shorts but you might want to bring extra clothes in case its really cold.

 Just to let you know, the weather in southern New England can be different than the northern half.
-There could be three feet of snow in the Lake Winnipesaukee area and bare grass in Massachusetts, Connecticut and Rhode Island.
+There could be three feet of snow in the Lake Winnipesaukee area of New Hampshire and bare grass in Massachusetts, Connecticut and Rhode Island.
 The temperature difference can be as much as 10-15 degrees.

 It could be the opposite as well.
 Sometimes there are southern storms and we have cloudless skies.
 Since the weather is unpredictable, I've made a general list of what to bring:

-Lake Winnipesaukee Summer Season
+Lake Winnipesaukee New Hampshire Summer Season

 • Bathing suit, sun hat, sunscreen, sunglasses, flip flops, beach towel, insect repellant